 Classification of Master’s in Social Media Programs

-- Master of Science in Social Media Management, Liberty University
+- Master of Science in Communications with an Emphasis in Social Media

 Just as social media has revolutionized communication, it is slowly doing the same to media, journalism and business programs on college campuses.
 As mentioned previously, social media coursework has historically remained on the periphery, offered as a specialization in other major subjects.
 However, some universities have begun to recognize it is a viable and important professional field, one that deserves its own curriculum and degree tracks.